 The Legal Aspects of Naming an LLC

-First and foremost, your LLC’s name can’t be the same as any other entity name that is already on file with your state government.
-In addition, many states have laws stating that a business cannot have a name that is deemed to be too similar to an existing entity either.
+First and foremost, your state doesn’t want any confusion between businesses, so your LLC’s name can’t be the same as any other already on their records.
+On top of that, many states have laws prohibiting businesses from using a name deemed too similar to an existing entity either.

 The Practical Aspects of Naming an LLC

-You never want to confuse your customers, or mislead them regarding the nature of your business.
-In addition, short business names are almost always preferable to lengthy ones, and it’s also best to not use any obscure words or phrases that are easy to misspell.
+You never want to confuse your customers or mislead them regarding the nature of your business.
+Short business names are almost always preferable to longer ones, and it’s also best to avoid any obscure, easily-misspelled words or phrases.

 Mistakes to Avoid When Naming Your LLC